Pigeon Shooting in South Africa 2026/2027

 As the day unfolds, indulge in the art of a late lunch, where culinary creativity meets the vibrant flavours of South Africa.
 Immerse yourself in a symphony of tastes, with dishes inspired by local ingredients and global influences.
 From succulent braised meats to vegetarian delights bursting with freshness, each bite tells a story of culinary mastery and passion.

 As the sun begins its descent, casting a golden glow across the landscape, the Lodge transforms into an enchanting setting for an evening meal.
-Settle into the cozy ambiance of the lodge’s dining room or dine al fresco under the starlit sky.
-Allow the expert chefs to guide your palate through a gastronomic journey, where every dish is a work of art.
-Savour the harmonious blend of flavours, textures, and aromas, as each course unfolds before you, creating a symphony of indulgence.
+Settle into the cosy ambiance of the lodge’s dining room or dine al fresco under the starlit sky.
+Allow the expert chefs to guide your palate through a gastronomic journey where every dish is a work of art.
+Savour the harmonious blend of flavours, textures, and aromas as each course unfolds before you, creating a symphony of indulgence.

 Raising a Glass: Drinks at the Lodge